11 Dec 2025

 But here's the problem:

-Google does not rank promises.
+Google doesn't just rank promises.
 It ranks what it can reliably see, render, and evaluate.

 And that is often very different from what developers think they are shipping.